 What is Aluminium Phosphate?

-Aluminium phosphate is prepared by exposing soluble aluminium salts to alkaline conditions contains hydrated aluminium orthophosphate with the formula AlPO4.
+Aluminium phosphate is prepared by exposing soluble aluminium salts to alkaline conditions and contains hydrated aluminium orthophosphate with the formula AlPO4.

 Table of Contents